steenk/td-patch/README.md

 	pointer4 = "/bin/tdpath"
 ```

 A JSON structure consists of a tree of arrays and objects with key/value pairs.
-To access a key/value pair the key is used, and to access any item in an array an index number is used. __JSON Pointer__ use a combination of theses keys and index numbers with slashes dividing them.
+To access a key/value pair the key is used, and to access any item in an array an index number is used. __JSON Pointer__ use a combination of these keys and index numbers with slashes dividing them.
 It looks like an Internet address, which is also the meaning.

 So what if a key has a "/" inside it?
 To prevent the key from being split into two invalid keys, it has to be escaped.
 The escape character used in __JSON Pointer__ is "~".
 So the "/" in the key name is replaced by "~1" in the __JSON Pointer__ string.
 That leaves the question of what if the key has a "~" in it?
 Well then it has to be replaced by "~0".
 These cases are not so common and all other valid characters in a JSON key goes without change.